List of Power Rangers Jungle Fury characters: Gakko

 A green sash-wearing Rinshi who holds the spirit of the Gecko.
-A cunning shuriken master of surprise attacks, able to attach to any surface as if there were multiple microscopic hairs on his soles.
-Gakko can shed off his own arm to escape a hold and grow a new one while the discarded arm's surprise attack serves as a distraction.
+A cunning shurikenjutsu master of surprise attacks, able to attach to any surface as if there were multiple microscopic hairs on his soles.
+Gakko can remove his own arm to escape a hold and grow a new one while the discarded arm's surprise attack serves as a distraction.
 As he is constantly over others' heads, he thinks of the walls as 'his world' and looks down at others.
 In "Can't Win Them All," he broke Theo's confidence during battle.
 Gakko later overpowered Casey and Lily, until Theo eventually arrived after regaining his confidence thanks to R.J.
 Theo managed to beat Gakko in his own 'world' before the Rinshi Beast enlarged and was destroyed by the Jungle Pride Megazord.
 In "Pizza Slice of Life," Naja later revived him to help him overthrow Dai Shi, but fled after Rantipede was killed and started attacking the city to gather as much power for himself because he had no other option.
 He confronted the Rangers and was destroyed by their Claw Cannon.
 In "Now the Final Fury," Dai Shi opened a portal to the Spirit World and brought Gakko back who was defeated by the Rangers and their Masters.